OpenSpace/OpenSpace-Docs/manual/content/models/convert-old.md

 2. Open your model file and material file in a text editor (such as Notepad, Notepad++, or Visual Studio Code).

-3. In the model file, at the top you need to link the material file you just created with <code>mtllib filename.mtl</code> replacing the filename with the name of the material file you created in step 1.
+3. In the model file, at the top you need to link the material file you just created with `mtllib filename.mtl` replacing the filename with the name of the material file you created in step 1.

-4. In the model file there should be a long list of data, go to the line where the data shifts to <code>f</code>.
-A tip is to use the search function that most text editors have with Ctrl + f and search for <code>f</code>.
-Right before the first line of <code>f</code> insert the line: <code>usemtl materialName</code>.
+4. In the model file there should be a long list of data, go to the line where the data shifts to `f`.
+A tip is to use the search function that most text editors have with Ctrl + f and search for `f`.
+Right before the first line of `f` insert the line: `usemtl materialName`.
 This tells the model that this part of the model should have this material.

-5. If there are several different lists of <code>f</code> you repeat step 4 until all lists of <code>f</code> has a material.
+5. If there are several different lists of `f` you repeat step 4 until all lists of `f` has a material.
 You can use different materials (change materialName) if you would like the different parts of the model to have different materials or textures.

 6. Your model file should look something like this at this point (example with two materials):
 ```